petros-d/docs/docs/runtime-versioning.md

 Astronomer Runtime is a Debian-based, production-ready distribution of Apache Airflow that extends the open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.

-This Docker image is hosted on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/astro-runtime) and allows you to run Airflow on Astronomer Cloud.
-All projects require that you specify an Astronomer Runtime image in your `Dockerfile`.
+You can use a Runtime Docker image on [Astronomer's Docker Registry](https://quay.io/repository/astronomer/astro-runtime) to run Airflow on Astronomer Cloud.
+A Deployment on Astronomer runs one version of Runtime, but you can use different versions of Runtime on different Deployments within a given Workspace or Cluster.
+All Astronomer projects require that you specify an Astronomer Runtime image in your `Dockerfile`.

 This document provides information on the following: